Adopted on September 15, 2022

 Section 2.
 Payment of Dues

 Dues shall be payable on or before the thirtieth (30th) day of each fiscal year of the Corporation for such fiscal year unless otherwise determined by the Board of Directors.
-Dues of a new member shall be payable upon election.
+A new membership will become effective when the application is accepted, and dues are paid in full.

 ARTICLE XIII – SEAL